Wyntuition/jekyll-now/todo/03-work-project.md

 - Fadi - AWS said CodePipeline pulled in an AWS key from a GitHub repo, so visible in CloudWatch logs.
 They said tha was remidied but didn't have any detail.
 I could not find any CodePipelines - I checked US East, Ohio (where new folks were playing at least at one point), and Oregon (for some reason my default).

+I would recommend creating another AWS root account just for learning / sandboxing.
+It would be easier to ensure remidiation across all the possible services that are not easily displayed in aggregation.
+If the learning account got hacked we could let AWS shut down anything.
+If that happens on our production AWS, then we might have production outages.
+Plus, people learning shouldn't be exposed to anything there.
+There is an organization feature tha lets you manage multiple AWS root accounts.

 - Jenn
 - story